dti-research/SenseActExperiments/README.md

 ## How do I navigate?

-In an attempt to achieve a higher level of reproducibility and minimize bias we propose the following project structure, which is inspired from "RE-EVALUATE: Reproducibility in Evaluating Reinforcement Learning Algorithms".
+In an attempt to achieve a higher level of reproducibility and minimize bias we showcase the following project structure, which is inspired from "RE-EVALUATE: Reproducibility in Evaluating Reinforcement Learning Algorithms".
 The idea is to allow for "easy" addition of new experiments, algorithms, environments, and measurement metrics.

-- [ ] Fork the original prototype4evaluation repo and alter to our needs
-- [ ] Add this dependency to our fork of the SenseAct framework (in the Dockerfile)

 ```
 code